Here's Your 90-Day Grateful Patient Donor Engagement Strategy

 April 15, 2025

 If you're not reaching out to patients within 90 days of discharge, you're missing your best shot at turning gratitude into a first gift.
+That’s when their care experience is still fresh and they're reflecting on the exceptional care they received.
+But this gratitude window doesn’t last forever.

-Evidence shows that donors are most likely to give within 90 days after a hospital stay, with conversions peaking between days 30 and 60.
+Grateful patient donors are most likely to give within 90 days after a hospital stay, with conversions peaking between days 30 and 60.
 Response rates drop off sharply after that.

 Direct mail remains the most trusted channel for donors, outpacing email and social media by a wide margin.
 Over half of donors trust direct mail more than digital platforms, and that trust only grows with age.